The ifk Junior Fellowships are intended for...

 Applications can be submitted in either German or English

 In addition to the completed online application form (you will find the link here once the next application process has started), you must upload the following documents as ONE merged PDF at the end of the online application

-> Dissertation proposal (2,000 words maximum), with your name on the first page (footnotes and if desired, but not necessarily bibliography included!)
+> Dissertation proposal (2,000 words maximum), with your name on the first page (incl. footnotes and a bibliography if applicable)

 > A short core project bibliography (one page maximum!
 This is not the bibliography of your porposal, but should give an impression of your key references)

-> A clear justification why the dissertation should be carried out at the ifk (approx. 1 page)
+> A clear justification why the dissertation should be carried out at the ifk (approx. one page)